cslylla/bolt-wall-of-love-app/README.md

 ## Known Limitations

-Password reset email redirects to localhost in the current setup.
-This is a Supabase Site URL configuration issue that requires dashboard access to the Bolt-managed database to fix.
+- Password reset emails redirect to localhost when testing from the local Bolt preview.
+This works correctly on the published URL after setting the Site URL in Supabase Authentication settings.
+- The Stripe Support button is only visible on other users' cards, not your own.
+- Stripe integration requires JWT verification to be disabled on the stripe-checkout edge function — this is a known Supabase edge runtime behavior where the Authorization header is stripped after JWT verification before reaching the function handler.

 ## Project Context